Argentina thank 'post of God', prepare for Belgium

 In the dressing room afterwards, the players danced and sang fans' songs as if they had won the trophy.

-Their captain Lionel Messi recognised they had been lucky against a Swiss team many expected to roll over in the face of Argentina's big names and intimidating three-pronged attack.
+Their captain Lionel Messi recognized they had been lucky against a Swiss team many expected to roll over in the face of Argentina's big names and intimidating three-pronged attack.

 "I'm not sure if this was deserved or not.
 The important thing is that we're through," acknowledged Messi.